-While the proposed expenditure is clearly higher than recent historical levels, Western Power does not expect this level of expenditure to be sustained.
+The proposed expenditure is clearly higher than recent historical levels, due to the recent and forecast connection of a number of new large scale generating units to the network.
 The nature of generation construction activity is relatively cyclic, and is triggered when utilization of existing generation assets becomes high.